top of page

 Dr Becca Bland receiving her honorary doctorate from University of Brighton

-So often society suggests that those who are biologically related to us will bring us closeness, protection, pleasure and unconditional love.
+It's not easy to talk about the darkest parts of family life, but to create a different future, I believe we must bring these shadows into the light.
+So often society suggests that people who are biologically related to us will bring us closeness, protection, pleasure and unconditional love.
 I know that isn’t always the case and family just isn't so simple.
 I had the gift to be able to articulate that and the courage and support to keep on saying it.

-So often the media portray that family estrangement is a flippant response to a one-off argument or tiff.
+The stigma that exists around not having contact with a key family member can make us retreat into silence and inauthenticity.
+So often the media portray that family estrangement is a flippant response to a one-off argument.
 Yet, these are decisions which are sad, painful and laboured over and are caused by abuse, alcoholism, drug abuse, mental health struggles, divorce and re-marriage, forced marriage, HBV, LGBT+ and trans rejection.
-All of which could be termed a form of familial trauma, which is not survived easily.
-It's not easy to talk about the darkest parts of family life, but to create a different future, I believe we must bring these shadows into the light.

 Many people battle guilt, shame and fear after they make the decision that the relationship just isn’t working and is destructive to their life.
 Or on the other side, battle shame and helplessness for being rejected.

-During the early years of estrangement, I felt the red-hot anger, the resentment, the shame and the self-judgement.
-I felt the burning injustice and the complete and utter sadness of my family situation.
+During the early years of estrangement from family, I felt the red-hot anger, the resentment, the shame and the self-judgement.
+I felt the burning injustice and the complete and utter sadness of familial estrangement.
 I avoided the intensity of my feelings by working, drinking and exercising relentlessly.
 Like any addiction, it only hid a huge emptiness and grief that I was afraid to feel.
+In recent years, I found the strength to feel all the estrangement grief.
+I have also found forgiveness, peace and the strength to live a more authentic and fearless life.

 As you read this, you might feel that growing from estrangement is impossible but I’m here to tell you that it isn’t.
 I had the help of some wonderful humans who facilitated me to see that a life beyond shame, fear and avoidance was possible.
 I am proud of who I am today because of my estrangement, and the gifts it has given me.